How I covered Hurricane Sandy Disaster Relief

 Height x 300 = b

-Multiply a times b to determine the minimum size mega pixel camera needed to make the photo.
+Multiply a times b to determine the minimum size of a megapixel camera needed to make the photo.

-The dialogue to change the ppi-number in Photoshop is Image->Image Size.
-When you choose it, you get a dialogue box like the one shown Example 1.
+The dialogue to change the PPI-number in Photoshop is Image->Image Size.
+When you choose it, you get a dialogue box like the one in Example 1.
 Be sure the Resample Image checkbox is left unchecked.
 This prevents accidentally throwing away pixels that will diminish the quality of the image.

 The Image Size box is a resolution calculator.
-Your camera manufacturer has a default setting.
-It may be set at 72 ppi or something else.
-In this example the default setting is 240.
-Remember you can change this to 300 ppi and it will then tell you the maximum size print you can make with this image.
-As long as the Resample Image checkbox is unchecked you will not accidentally damage your image.
+Your camera manufacturer has a default setting, such as 72 ppi.
+In this example, the default setting is 240.
+Remember that you can change this to 300 ppi, which tells you the maximum size print you can make with this image.
+As long as the Resample Image checkbox is unchecked, you will not accidentally damage your image.

 Take a look at Example 2.
-Here you can see that the Resample Image box is unchecked and the Resolution was changed to 300 ppi.
-Note: the Width and Height remain the same in Pixel Dimensions.
+You can see that the Resample Image box is unchecked, and the Resolution was changed to 300 ppi.
+Note: The width and height remain the same for the Pixel Dimensions.
 The actual image didn’t change.
-You now have a calculator that tells you the size print you can make at any ppi.
+You now have a calculator that tells you the print size you can make at any ppi.

 There are many different output devices.
 Let’s look at printers.
-Canon and HP desktop inkjets are usually optimized at 600 ppi, for Epson it is 720 ppi.
-The Fuji Frontier, used in many minilabs, is usually optimized for 300 ppi, some laser jet printers offer a choice between 200 ppi and 400 ppi.
+Canon and HP desktop inkjets are usually optimized at 600 ppi, while Epson’s are 720 ppi.
+The Fuji Frontier, used in many minilabs, is generally optimized for 300 ppi; some laser jet printers offer a choice between 200 ppi and 400 ppi.
 You should refer to the manufacturer’s specifications or ask the lab to determine the optimum resolution for a specific printer.

-Use the chart below to help you in making display prints for trade shows or other places you need extremely large images.
+The chart below can help you make display prints for trade shows or places where you need large images.

 Determining PPI by Viewing Distance